Max Scherzer Injury: Exits with lat soreness

 Scherzer was removed from his start Saturday against the Orioles due to right lat soreness, Blake Murphy of Sportsnet.ca reports.

-Scherzer had been hoping to reach around 80 pitches during his first start of the season, but his lat forced him out of the game after just 45 pitches across three innings of two-run ball.
-There's no telling at the moment if the veteran righty will need to miss his next start or spend time on the injured list, but the Jays should have a better idea of his status once they evaluate him further.
+Scherzer had been hoping to reach around 80 pitches during his first start of the season, but he was forced out of the game after just 45 pitches across three innings of two-run ball.
+Although the team attributed his removal to a lat issue, the veteran righty said after the game that "this is 100 percent related to the thumb," per Ben Nicholson-Smith of Sportsnet.ca.
+Scherzer's thumb has been an issue since spring training, and he added that he was in "imminent danger" of doing more damage to it if he were to go back out for the fourth inning.
+Scherzer and the team will likely want to make sure his thumb and lat are no longer issues before he makes his next start, which could mean a trip to the injured list is coming.